-I am a senior solicitor specialising in Court of Protection work and part of the Health and Community Care team, based at our Westgate House office.
+I am a senior solicitor specialising in Court of Protection work and part of the Health and Community Care team, based at our Westgate House office, having qualified as a Solicitor in 2001.

 My previous experience in personal injury litigation provided a valuable grounding in working with vulnerable adults prior to specialising exclusively in Court of Protection work.